Distinct distances on algebraic curves in the plane: Proof of Theorem 1.1 and 1.2.

 Next we show that when two curves have finite intersection, the number of their intersection points is bounded in terms of $d$.
 This essentially follows from B\'ezout's inequality in $\CC^4$, but we will deduce it from the bound in Theorem \ref{thm:milnorthom} on the number of connected components of a real zero set.

 In the proof we make use of the fact that the curves $C_{ij}$ have two defining equations in common, or in other words, they lie on a common surface.
 We define $S$ to be this surface, i.e. the set of $(x,y,x',y')\in\RR^4$ for which $f_2(x,y)=0$ and $f_2(x',y') = 0$.
-It is in fact the Cartesian product of two copies of $C_2$, which implies that it is indeed two-dimensional.
+It is in fact the Cartesian product of two copies of $C_2$, which implies that it does indeed have complex dimension two.